orospakr/stream-pump/README.md

     client = yes

     [mmsh]
-    ; listen on port 8080 on 127.0.0.1; this is what you point your EE4 to. accept = localhost:8080
+    ;; listen on port 8080 on 127.0.0.1; this is what you point your EE4 to. accept = localhost:8080

-    ; to use an HTTP CONNECT proxy, add these lines:
+    ;; to use an HTTP CONNECT proxy, add these lines:
     ; protocol = connect
-    ; protocolHost = mypump.org:8089 ; ack! you have to put your target
+    ; protocolHost = mypump.org:8089
-    ;                                ; (ie., pump's address) here, *not* ;                                ; your proxy's address.
+    ;; but wait! you have to put your target (ie., pump's address) here, ;; *not* your proxy's address.
 Silly Stunnel.

-    ; coordinates of the SSL service of your Stream Pump:
+    ;; coordinates of the SSL service of your Stream Pump:
-    ; ... and, to use an HTTP CONNECT proxy, put your proxy server's ; coordinates here, *not* your pump's address. connect = mypump.org:8089
+    ;; and, to use an HTTP CONNECT proxy, put your proxy server's ;; coordinates here, *not* your pump's address. connect = mypump.org:8089

 TODO